 - 1. Too much saline or KOH on slide, causing material to move too rapidly. - 2.
-Preparation too thick or too thin. - 3.
-Drop of saline and drop of KOH mixed on the slide. - 4.
-Swab mixed with KOH before saline. - C. Microscopic examination of the slide - 1.
+Preparation is too thick or too thin. - 3.
+The drop of saline and drop of KOH were accidentally mixed on the slide. - 4.
+The swab was mixed with KOH before saline. - C. Microscopic examination of the slide - 1.
 Place the slide on the microscope stage. - 2.
 Use low power to find and focus on the specimen using reduced light. - 3.
 Turn to high power and scan 10 fields on the saline side examining for Trichomonas, "clue cells," yeast, white blood cells (WBCs), bacteria, and normal epithelial cells. - 4.
-Average the fields. - 5.
-A systematic pattern of examining the specimen is to examine 3 sites on each edge of the cover slip and 2 sites in the center.
+For WBC reporting, average the fields using the formula on page 43 & 44 of this manual under section XII.
+Calculations. - 5.
+A systematic pattern of examining the specimen is to examine three sites on each edge of the cover slip and two sites in the center.